Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Experiments

-\textbf{Comparison with State-of-the-arts.} As we propose the first weakly supervised method, we introduce 2 scribble-based weakly and 2 unsupervised salient object detection for comparison.
-We also provide the results of fully supervised 7 COD and 12 SOD methods as a reference.
+\textbf{Comparison with State-of-the-arts.} As we propose the first weakly-supervised method, we introduce 2 scribble-based weakly and 2 unsupervised SOD \ryn{methods} for comparison.
+We also provide the results of fully-supervised 8 COD and 12 SOD methods for reference.
 Quantitative comparisons are demonstrated in Table~\ref{tab:eval}.
-Our method performs best under four metrics on three benchmarks among weakly or unsupervised methods.
+Our method performs the best under four metrics on three benchmarks among weakly or unsupervised methods.
 It achieves an average enhancement of 11.0$\%$ on MAE, 3.2$\%$ on S-measure, 2.5$\%$ on E-measure, and 4.4$\%$ on weighted F-measure than the state-of-the-art method SCWSSOD \cite{yu2021structure}.
-Moreover, it outperforms 7 fully supervised methods~\cite{luo2017non,liu2018picanet,wu2019cascaded,zhao2019egnet,liu2019simple,wei2020f3net,zhou2020interactive}.
-We also find that our method has the largest improvement in CAMO (outperforms nearly all fully-supervised SOD methods and close to COD methods), which is the most challenging one among all of the 3 COD datasets (worst metric value).
+In addition, it outperforms 7 fully-supervised methods~\cite{luo2017non,liu2018picanet,wu2019cascaded,zhao2019egnet,liu2019simple,wei2020f3net,zhou2020interactive}.
+We also find that our method has the largest improvement in CAMO (outperforms nearly all fully-supervised SOD methods and is close to COD methods), which is the most challenging one among all of the 3 COD datasets (worst metric value).
 This shows that our method is indeed better at discovering hard camouflage objects than others.
 Figure \ref{fig:comparison} shows that our method performs well in various challenging scenarios, including high intrinsic similarities (row 1), tiny objects (row 2), complex backgrounds (row 3), and multiple objects (row 4).

-\textbf{Ablation Studies on Loss Functions.} Detailed ablation study for loss functions is also conducted in Table~\ref{tab:lossAblation}.
-We first explore various combinations of transformation operations in cross-view consistency, which has not been done by previous work.
-We always use resizing here to reduce memory use.
-It is shown that with flipping, translating, and cropping upgrades the performance significantly.
-The third group, which is the ablation for reliability bias used in cross-view and inside-view consistency, shows improvements in all metrics except MAE and indicates the benefit of the consistency mechanism.
-The final group is the component ablation of consistency loss and feature-guided loss.
-We see that both losses provide tremendous improvement in three test datasets.